grapeot/blog/content/2025-year-end-en.md

 Title: My 2025: A Mortal's Journey of Cultivation
 Date: 2025-12-17 16:00
 Category: Life
-Tags: AI, Life, Reflections
+Tags: AI, Life, Reflections, English
 Slug: 2025-year-end-en

 For five or six years now, I’ve been logging how I spend every single hour of my life.
 Last year, after accumulating half a decade of data, I decided to feed it all into Big Brother O1 Pro for the first time.
 I wanted to see what it could tell me about my wins, my losses, and my personality.
-It was a fascinating experiment—the core of [this article](https://yage.ai/2024-year-end.html) from last year.
+It was a fascinating experiment—the core of [this article](https://yage.ai/2024-year-end-en.html) from last year.
 As 2025 draws to a close, I did the same thing, handing my logs for this year and last to the new Big Brothers—Gemini 3 Pro and GPT 5.2 Pro.
 Their conclusions left me stunned.
 On one hand, I had to admit they were right; on the other, I hadn't realized I was doing something so cool and pioneering.
 Or rather, I had the seeds of these ideas in my mind, but I didn't realize how deep I had already gone in practice.

 I’m not sure how many people want to read such a deeply personal summary, but because I found it so inspiring—and because this is a personal blog—I decided to share it.
 I feel more and more that thinking itself can largely be outsourced in the future, but data remains the bottleneck—or rather, the moat.
 Without years of detailed time logs, even the most powerful AI couldn't have drawn such interesting conclusions.